How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 Keep your hand there until you are more grounded, usually a minute or two.

-5 Tips for Help You Maintain Your Center More Frequently
+5 Tips to Help You Maintain Your Center More Frequently

 Here are five tips to keep in mind: